kostadin-t/btp-terraform/units/unit_4/lesson_4/README.md

 ### Adding the emergency administrators to the configuration

-First we switch to the `learning-terraform-on-sapbtp` directory and add the following code to the `variables.tf` file:
+First we switch to the `learning-terraform-on-sapbtp/BTP` directory and add the following code to the `variables.tf` file:

 ```terraform
 variable "subaccount_emergency_admins" {